skyscrapr/terraform-provider-openai/README.md

     $ git clone https://github.com/skyscrapr/terraform-provider-openai
     ```

-- Build the provider: (NOTE: the install directory will be set accoring to GOPATH environment variable)
+- Build the provider: (NOTE: the install directory will be set according to GOPATH environment variable)
     ```sh
     $ go install .
     ```

 ## Usage

-You can enable the provider in your terraform configurtion by add the folowing:
+You can enable the provider in your terraform configuration by add the folowing:
 ```terraform
 terraform {
   required_providers {